mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## **Style Guidelines**

 1. Highlight past successes: Cross link to promote traffic
 2. Links tell a story: Links should indicate the content they lead to without clicking, avoid "read this blog post" and instead "learn more about the incident response alpha program"

+## Language Guidelines**
+1. Specify Desktop app or Mobile App if a feature is not dependent on the server release
+2. Sites --> Servers
+3. "Better messaging experience" is too vague
+4. Do not use internal names of features, such as "Unread toasts", "Deep linking"
+5. Webapp --> Browser

 ## Screenshot Guidelines